Tip #896: L&D Obstructions

 The Organization

-1. Organizations that don’t see the value of training.
+1. Doesn’t see the value of training.

 The Managers

-2. Managers who don’t clarify the real training needs.
+2. Don’t clarify the real training needs.

 5. Subject matter experts who aren’t available or responsive.